 High intensity activity makes you huff and puff and talking during this activity is difficult.
 Examples are circuit training, aerobics, brisk rowing, fast cycling, jogging, competitive sport (squash, netball, football).

 The Monash 10,000 Steps Challenge puts a focus on the accumulation of activity across the day.
 To reach it and maintain it afterwards, we need to make choices to be more active.
-Learn more about how to get active at Monash and at home.
+Here's some simple ways you can stay active:

 - Organise a Staff Wellbeing & Activity Program (SWAP) in your department